-From abandoned tube stations and carriages, to museums and livery halls, all these venues are unique and have something a little unexpected that is guaranteed to impress your guests.
+From abandoned tube stations and carriages to museums and livery halls, all these venues are unique and have something a little unexpected.

 Opened in 2015, Cahoots is a quirky bar that transports guests back in time to post-war 1940s.
 The backdrop is an abandoned underground tube station and also features vintage tube carriage paraphernalia as well as old tube maps adorning the walls; it's a train enthusiast's dream.